c4cs/c4cs.github.io/_commands/tools/ip.md

 ip
 ----

 `ip` is a powerful networking tool that when simply used will display information on kernel-resident interfaces.
-Much like `ifconfig`, it can turn devices on/off and set IP and MAC addresses. `ip` also wraps popular commands like netstat, ndp, arp, and route into its functionality.
+Much like `ifconfig`, it can turn devices on/off and set IP and MAC addresses. `ip` also wraps popular commands like `netstat`, `ndp`, `arp`, and `route` into its functionality.

 ~~~ bash
 # Close the first ethernet connection